Sarius32/LIFT/input/generator.md

     - Test names should clearly indicate what is being tested
     - Use parametrize for similar tests with different inputs
     - Include both positive and negative test cases
+    - Don't reference requirements in tests that don't cover that behavior
+    - It's better to no reference any requirements in a test than referencing wrong ones

 5. **Error Handling**:
     - Test error conditions that can actually occur